FAQ A to Z

 When you edit a file in TMS, the file is automatically locked on webdev so that no one else can change it at the same time.
 The file will stay locked until you either preview and save changes or cancel.
 If you exit from the page in another way, you can redisplay the page and click the unlock link.

-If another user has left the file locked, please contact Online Media to unlock the file.
+If another user has left the file locked, please contact the Web Team to unlock the file.

 How do I put an image on to my website?